The award selections this year are made by two of our writers, Wyatt Miller and Dhruv Jagannath. Enjoy this collaboration.

 Well, in just 13 games, per Pro Football Reference, 683 of Jacobs’ 1150 rushing yards and 183 of his 166 receiving yards came after contact/the catch, respectively, with 26 broken tackles.
 With regards to the rushing specifically, almost 60% (self-calculated) of Jacobs’ rushing production came after contact.
 If we extrapolate the 13-game sample size to that of a full season, Jacobs’ total rushing production is 1415 yards and using the same percentage to calculate yards after contact, the total yards after contact is 841, with 32 broken tackles.

 Per Pro Football Reference, that rushing total would’ve been 3rd in the league, only behind Derrick Henry and Nick Chubb, and ahead of All-Pros Ezekiel Elliott and Christian McCaffrey.
 The yards-after-contact extrapolation would’ve also put Jacobs at 3rd behind Henry and Chubb, and Jacobs would’ve been tied with Chubb for the league lead in broken tackles.
 If not for injury, what an impressive rookie season that would’ve been.

-Regardless of how poorly this year goes for the Raiders as a whole, Jacobs is a fair bet to replicate 2019 Derrick Henry.
-He may not get receiving volume at all (even though he showed some ability at Alabama), because Las Vegas has better players to do that.
+Jacobs is a fair bet to replicate 2019 Derrick Henry.
+He may not get receiving volume at all, because Las Vegas has better players to do that.
 All in all, if and when Gruden wants to own time of possession, why not just keep force-feeding the workhorse?
 If he does, he won’t have to worry about turnovers and that’ll make his life much easier.
 Vegas can try it…..at least until it stops working, and they can cross that bridge when they get there, but who even knows if they will.

 AP Defensive Player of the Year